emiiliotuosto/astra_t2b/deliverable_3.md

 [5] C. G. López Pombo, A. E. Martinez Suñé, E. Tuosto.
 A Dynamic Temporal Logic for Quality of Service in Choreographic Models.
 ICTAC 2023: 119-138

 [6] C. G. López Pombo, P. Montepagano, E. Tuosto.
 SEArch: An Execution Infrastructure for Service-Based Software Systems.
 COORDINATION 2024: 314-330

+[7] C. Fournet and G. Gonthier.
+The Reflexive CHAM and the Join-Calculus.
+PoPL 1996